 Disclaimer.
 This is our global homepage.
 The descriptions on these pages may not correspond to products sold by Cercare Medical ApS that have regulatory clearance for marketing.
 The products and solutions presented here might not be commercially available in your region.
 FDA not cleared.
 Contact us for more information

-FASTER turnaround through automatic post-processing and optimised workflow in image analysis of brain disease.
+FASTER turnaround through automatic post-processing and optimised workflow in image analysis of brain tissue viability.

-BETTER image outputs and automated lesion volume estimations for faster analysis of brain MRI in stroke.
+BETTER image outputs and automated lesion volume estimations for faster analysis of brain MRI and CT in stroke.

 SMARTER decisions with AI-based support for backup, training and extension of treatment hours for hospitals with limited resources.